ddev94/stackify/packages/stackify-cli/README.md

 - Start and stop the Stackify service on your server
 - Deploy your application to the cloud with a single command
 - Supports custom working directories
-- Integrates with @stackify/core for TypeScript projects
+- Integrates with stackify-core for TypeScript projects

 ## Prerequisites
 - Node.js v20 or higher